-While most people generally go for a mousse, products such as the Luna Bronze Radiant Self Tanning Lotion ($32.95) can offer an equally effective result.
+While most people generally go for a mousse, products such as our Radiant Self Tanning Lotion can offer an equally effective result.
 Lotions tend to be a lot more moisturising and calmer on the skin, so it’s a great substitute if you’re looking for another option.

-- When it comes to applying your tan with tanning mousses, look no further than Luna Bronze Eclipse Tanning Mousse ($34.95).
-It’s best to apply this after a shower.
+- When it comes to applying your tan with tanning mousses, look no further than Eclipse Tanning Mousse (Medium) It’s best to apply this after a shower.
 Simply pat yourself dry then apply!

 - If the traditional self-tanner isn’t your cup of tea, don’t fret, a gradual tanner is another option for you.
-The Luna Bronze Glow Gradual Tanning Moisturiser is a wonderful alternative and is easy to use for those who may be new to self tanning.
+Glow Gradual Tanning Moisturiser is a wonderful alternative and is easy to use for those who may be new to self tanning.